isomerpages/mlaw-lab/_legal-services/3a-how-do-i-apply-for-legal-aid.md

 **9. Will LAB represent me immediately after I have applied for aid or after Statement Taking?**<br>
 No. After your legal aid application, you will need to pass the <a href="/legal-services/taking-the-means-test/">Means Test</a>, before the Statement Taking.
 After your statement is taken, LAB will need to investigate your case and assess if legal aid should be granted to you.
 This assessment ("the Merits Test") is done by the Legal Aid Board.

-You can find out more about the Merits Test here: <a href="/legal-services/taking-the-merits-test/">Merits Test</a>
+You can find out more about the <a href="/legal-services/taking-the-merits-test/">Merits Test</a> here.

 You will be informed of the Board's decision on whether you have been granted legal aid once the decision has been made.